-- Initial dose of 4 mg/kg as an intravenous infusion over 90 minutes then at 2 mg/kg as an intravenous infusion over 30 minutes weekly during chemotherapy for the first 12 weeks (paclitaxel or docetaxel) or 18 weeks (docetaxel and carboplatin). - One week following the last weekly dose of HERZUMA, administer HERZUMA at 6 mg/kg as an intravenous infusion over 30-90 minutes every three weeks.
+• Initial dose of 4 mg/kg as an intravenous infusion over 90 minutes then at 2 mg/kg as an

+- intravenous infusion over 30 minutes weekly during chemotherapy for the first 12 weeks (paclitaxel or docetaxel) or 18 weeks (docetaxel and carboplatin). - One week following the last weekly dose of Ontruzant, administer Ontruzant at 6 mg/kg as an intravenous infusion over 30 to 90 minutes every three weeks.